rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/fortios_vpnssl_traversal_leak.md

 ## Vulnerable Application

-This exploit read `/dev/cmdb/sslvpn_websession` file, this file contains login and passwords in (clear/text).
+This module reads logins and passwords in clear text from the `/dev/cmdb/sslvpn_websession` file.
-This vulnerability affect (FortiOS 5.4.6 to 5.4.12, FortiOS 5.6.3 to 5.6.7 and FortiOS 6.0.0 to 6.0.4).
+This vulnerability affects (FortiOS 5.4.6 to 5.4.12, FortiOS 5.6.3 to 5.6.7 and FortiOS 6.0.0 to 6.0.4).

 ## Verification Steps